DmitrySoshnikov/regexp-tree/README.md

 ```

 ##### Named capturing group

-> NOTE: _Named capturing groups_ are not yet supported by JavaScript RegExp.
-It is an ECMAScript [proposal](https://tc39.github.io/proposal-regexp-named-groups/) which is at stage 3 at the moment.

 A capturing group can be given a name using the `(?<name>...)` syntax, for any identifier `name`.